nd1511/OMASGAN_/README.md

 ![plot](./Figures_Images/Flowchart_OMASGAN.png)

-Figure 2: Training of the OMASGAN model for AD in images using active negative sampling and training by creating strong abnormal samples.
+Figure 2: Training of the OMASGAN model for AD in images using active negative sampling and training by generating strong abnormal OoD samples.

 ![plot](./Figures_Images/Illustration_OMASGAN.png)